MindscapeHQ/raygun4net/Mindscape.Raygun4Net.WebApi/readme.txt

 To send unhandled exceptions automatically, go to the WebApiConfig class in your project.
 In the static Register method, call the static RaygunWebApiClient.Attach method.

-At anytime, you can send exception reports manually simply by creating a new instance of the RaygunWebApiClient and call one of the Send or SendInBackground methods.
+Anywhere in you code, you can also send exception reports manually simply by creating a new instance of the RaygunWebApiClient and call one of the Send or SendInBackground methods.
 This is most commonly used to send exceptions caught in a try/catch block.

 try